Homeowners Insurance Claim – Can I Do the Work Myself and Pocket the Difference?

 There have been plenty of homeowners who overestimated their home repair skills.
 You might have experienced a small problem with your home.
 You get a $10,000 check from your insurance company.
 You laugh and think that all you need is a trip to Home Depot and a few weekends of your own time to fix the problem.

 If you underestimate the amount of work that needs to be completed on your home, then your insurance company might provide a smaller check than you need or deserve.
-That’s why it’s always a good idea to get an independent assessment after significant losses or damages on your own home.
+That’s why it’s always a good idea to get an independent assessment after significant losses or damages to your home by an insurance expert, like a public adjuster.

-If you have questions, want help with determining the proper cost to repair, or need assistance with any other aspect of your insurance claim, a state licensed Public Adjuster can provide expert assistance.
-Simply get in touch for a free consultation and we would be happy to help.
+If you have questions, want help with determining the proper cost to repair, or need assistance with any other aspect of your insurance claim, a state-licensed public adjuster can provide expert assistance.
+Simply contact ClaimsMate for a free consultation.

 If You Don’t Fix your Home Today, You Could Sacrifice Future Claims